Marco4413/ProcessorEmulator/DOCUMENTATION.md

 @n_delay 500
 ```

-A Constant's value is the very last one that was assigned to it.
+A Compiler Variable's value is the very last one that was assigned to it.

-Though if used as an array's length or offset their value will be the one that was assigned before said array/offset
-creation.

-There are some constants that are already declared, such as virtual keys (or VK), the emulator uses reflection to get
+There are some Compiler Variables that are already declared, such as virtual keys (or VK), the emulator uses reflection
-all VKs from the [KeyEvent](https://docs.oracle.com/javase/7/docs/api/java/awt/event/KeyEvent.html) class that then are
+to get all VKs from the [KeyEvent](https://docs.oracle.com/javase/7/docs/api/java/awt/event/KeyEvent.html) class that
-used as a base template for constants.
-So if you want to declare a variable that stores the value of a virtual key you
+then are used as a base template for Compiler Variables.
+So if you want to declare a variable that stores the value of
-can go to the above linked class's docs and search if there's the field (starting with `VK_`) that you want to use:
+a virtual key you can go to the above linked class's docs and search if there's the field (starting with `VK_`) that
+you want to use:

 ```Assembly
 ; If I want to put the enter key's key code inside my memory,